143 Squadron, Republic of Singapore Air Force

-The 143 Squadron "Phoenix" of the Republic of Singapore Air Force currently operates twelve F-16 Fighting Falcon Block 52.
+143 Squadron "Phoenix" was a flying squadron of the Republic of Singapore Air Force, operating twelve F-16 Fighting Falcons.
 Based in Tengah Airbase, the squadron's motto is "We Dare".

 History

 143 Squadron was formed on 15 February 1975 in Changi Air Base.
 Operations first started on 1 April 1975 with 9 A-4Bs and 13 pilots.
-The first singaporean instructors and pilot were sent for training on the new aircraft to NAS Lemoore, California.
+The first Singaporean instructors and pilot were sent for training on the new aircraft to NAS Lemoore, California.
 They returned to Singapore in 1974 to form the nucleus of 2 new squadrons, namely No. 142 (Gryphon) and No. 143(Phoenix), with the latter actually being the first to achieve operational status in 1975.

 The squadron moved to Tengah Air Base on 26 Aug 1975.
 On the 1st January 1976, 143 Squadron was nationalized with Cpt Ronald Lim Tze Chiow as the new commander taking over from Maj Kao Pi Ti, a Taiwanese expatriate.

 The year 1989 was a memorable year for the Squadron as it became the first squadron to receive the re-engined A-4SU Skyhawks.
 On 1 March 1989, 143 Squadron was officially inaugurated as the first Super Skyhawk Squadron by BG (Res) Lee Hsien Loong.
 Later in the year, it won the Best Fighter Squadron.

 The emblem of 143 Squadron was changed to a phoenix resting on the blunt edge of the sword on 1 March 1989.
 The bird on the new emblem is more aggressive-looking than the previous one, to match the improved capabilities of the skyhawk, and also to uphold the motto of the Phoenixians - "We Dare"!

 In the following year, 143 Squadron had to honour to form the Black Knights aerobatics display team which made its debut performance at the Asian Aerospace 1990 under the CO then Teo Shi Onn.
 The squadron operated the A-4SUs until the squadron was deactivated momentarily in 1997.

 The F16C/D Fighting Falcons were inaugurated into 143 SQN on 27 Oct 2000.
 The ceremony was officiated by RADM (NS) Teo Chee Hean, Minister for Education and 2nd Minister for Defence.

+143 Squadron was decommissioned on 11 September 2026.